0day-ci/linux/Documentation/core-api/printk-formats.rst

 ::

 	%pd{,2,3,4}
-	%pD{,2,3,4}
+	%pD

-For printing dentry name; if we race with :c:func:`d_move`, the name might be a mix of old and new ones, but it won't oops.  %pd dentry is a safer equivalent of %s dentry->d_name.name we used to use, %pd<n> prints ``n`` last components.  %pD does the same thing for struct file.
+For printing dentry name; if we race with :c:func:`d_move`, the name might be a mix of old and new ones, but it won't oops.  %pd dentry is a safer equivalent of %s dentry->d_name.name we used to use, %pd<n> prints ``n`` last components. %pD prints full file path together with mount-related parenthood. %pD uses the entire given buffer as a scratch space.
+It might write something behind the trailing '\0' but never write beyond the scratch space.

 Passed by reference.